abhidwarakanath/A1EvoAcoustica/README.md

 9. A second pass of volume equalisation is performed on the predicted, final EQ'd speaker responses.
 However, I haven't gotten around to fixing the printed message, because in the 2nd pass, there's no "filter hack" equalisation
 10. Definitely bump down your subs volume by around -3dB in the AVR menu after transfer.
 I haven't gotten around to fixing this yet.
 11. ----IMPORTANT----
 12. The tunable parameter weights are in alignFronts() and optimizeSubs().
 Play with them.

+** A1Evo_Alt.html **

+This particular version filters FL/FR starting at 16Hz as in OCA's original, but creates the filters for the rest of the speakers starting at customCrossover.
+Then in generateRoll(), FL and FR are not rolled at their custom crossover, but at 16Hz.
+This allows you to post-hoc set Fronts to "Full Range" in the AVR Menu, Subwoofer to LFE+Main, and Bass Extraction Freq to the crossover assigned for your Fronts.
+The integration is seamless and the bass is full.

 This is purely a hobby thing, and so this will remain independent from the main fork, and not be updated regularly.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------